HarvsG/ha-glinet4-integration/README.md

 # ha-glinet-integration
-staging repo for an GL-inet intergration for homeassistant
+staging repo for an GL-inet integration for homeassistant

 ## Instanll
 1. Create a new folder in `config/custom_components` called glinet